EdgeGallery/community/Security WG/Secure Coding/Gitee Pull Request Compliance Verification.md

 PMD
 ---

-For EdgeGallery projects written in Java, we use [PMD](https://github.com/pmd/pmd) (Programming Mistake Detector) as part of GitHub pull request verification test.
+For EdgeGallery projects written in Java, we use [PMD](https://github.com/pmd/pmd) (Programming Mistake Detector) as part of Gitee pull request verification test.

 **PMD** is a static source code analyzer.
 It finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth.
 It’s mainly concerned with **Java and Apex**, but **supports six other languages**.